Restorative Dental Care For Every Situation

 What restorative dentistry options do you offer?

 Our team works hard to provide comprehensive dental care to patients in need.
-In doing so, we offer a wide range of restorative dentistry options.
+In doing so, we offer a wide range of restorative dentistry options in Norton Shores, MI office.
 Some of these options include:

 Porcelain Crowns (Caps) – A dental crown is sometimes referred to as a cap because it “caps” or fully covers the top portion of a natural tooth.
 A crown may also be used to cover and complete the top portion of a dental implant.
 Most crowns are made of porcelain with a metal substructure that restores and protects an individual tooth that has been broken, has been compromised by a very large filling, or has undergone a root canal treatment.